 Let’s see how each of the 8 ways BI projects are different from IT projects and if they do or do not apply today:

 This difference is still true today.
 We described the need for IT to be more accommodating to business analysts than typical IT projects.
 We find today, that IT has largely embraced this idea – and not only in BI projects, but in most projects.
-If anything, other types of IT projects are now done with a closer alignment to the business than they were 8 years ago.
+If anything, other types of IT projects are now done with a closer alignment to the business than they were in the past.
 There are a lot fewer large-scale, force-it-down-their-throats IT projects now.
 Businesses will work around IT if that happens, and IT will get a reputation of being unhelpful.
 It is still a challenge for our very large clients and those in certain industries like healthcare and insurance (because they are more risk-adverse).

 Not so for BI and analytics projects.
 This is because you don’t know what the data is going to tell you until you start asking and answering questions.
 Your data may tell you that what you thought was important is much less important than something else.
 And you may discover this fact at any stage of the project.